homeoftor/homeoftor.github.io/index.md

 nav_order: 1
 ---

-Quote of the Day: _Bubble or Burn!_ -- KAZ
+Quote of the Day: _Smash that Help All button!!!_ -- KAZ

 ## Latest News